ShamKumarS/MarsPhotosApp/README.md

 ## Credits

-The Mars Photo App is developed by [Sham Kumar].
-If you have any questions or need assistance, you can reach out to me at [ksham1999@gmail.com].
+The Mars Photo App is developed by *Sham Kumar*.
+If you have any questions or need assistance, you can reach out to me at ksham1999@gmail.com.

 ## License